 College-bound students with a visual disability may receive up to $15,000 through this one-time scholarship program.
 Proof of legal blindness and U.S. citizenship are required.

-This award is available to any legally blind college student or applicant who plans to attend one of 11 pre-approved institutions in New York and New Jersey.
+This award is offered through the Lavelle Fund for the Blind and is available to any legally blind college student or applicant who plans to attend one of 11 pre-approved institutions in New York and New Jersey.
 The award is need-based and recurrent up to four years; recipients will be given up to $15,000 per academic year for up to four years of study.

 - Lighthouse Guild